devcao/LOCOpath/README.md

 # High-Dimensional Inference based on the Leave-One-Covariate-Out LASSO path
 ## Cao, X, Gregory, K.B, Wang, D

 This R package is for high-dimensional inference using LOCO regularization path.
-Allows calculating **variable/feature importance** for regularized linear/logistic/GLM model , **varaible screening** for high-dimensional regression and **statistical inference** in the high-dimensional settings.
+Allows calculating **variable/feature importance**, **variable screening** for high-dimensional regression and **statistical inference** in the high-dimensional settings.

 **Parallel computing** is surpported to accelerate the inference process.